wembikon/logger/README.md

 # logger
 simple logger for c++ that can log to console, file and network

+# note
+the file and network loggers are mocked just to lay down the point of the architecture. the actual implementation are details that can be done by users

 # c++ version
 recommended version is 17 and above but works perfectly with 11 and 14